Tom Coburn, unyielding ‘Dr. No’ of the House and Senate, dies at 72

 Recurrent prostate cancer hastened his retirement from the Senate in 2015, two years before his second term — the last he pledged to serve — had expired.
 He had previously fulfilled a campaign promise to serve no more than three terms in the House, arguing that “our founders saw public service and politics as a calling rather than a career.”

-Norman J. Ornstein, an American Enterprise Institute congressional scholar, said Dr. Coburn was known primarily for his unwavering commitment to social and fiscal conservatism, particularly his opposition to abortion rights, same-sex marriage, global-warming science and the expansion of federal government.
+Norman J. Ornstein, an American Enterprise Institute congressional scholar, said Dr. Coburn was known primarily for his unwavering commitment to social and fiscal conservatism, particularly his opposition to abortion rights, same-sex marriage, global-warming science and federal government expansion.

 In some ways, Dr. Coburn presaged elements of the tea party movement, with its contempt for the Washington establishment.
-After the tea party roared to life in 2009, he expressed admiration but kept his distance, preferring the part of dissident to faction leader.
+After the movement roared to life in 2009, he expressed admiration but kept his distance, preferring the part of dissident to faction leader.
 “He didn’t care if he enraged or alienated his fellow Republicans, including the leaders,” Ornstein said.
 “He held pretty stubbornly to principles.”

 Dr. Coburn saw himself as a contrarian who wore his intermittent unpopularity as a badge of honor and grew irascible when others tried to convince him that party loyalty trumped his core beliefs.
 “I am not a go-along, get-along guy if I think it is the wrong way to go,” he once declared.
 He developed a reputation for rigorous leadership on matters of congressional oversight, even when it entailed confronting powerful forces in his own party.